Dream SMP

-The Dream SMP (sometimes abbreviated as the DSMP and originally known as the Dream Team SMP) was an invite-only survival multiplayer (SMP) Minecraft server.
-Created by YouTubers Dream and GeorgeNotFound, they roleplayed alongside many fellow Minecraft content creators as fictionalized versions of themselves within a loose overarching storyline.
-Livestreamed by participants on Twitch and YouTube, it was the subject of one of the most popular Minecraft web series.
+The Dream SMP (sometimes referred to as DSMP and formerly known as the Dream Team SMP) was an invite-only survival multiplayer (SMP) Minecraft server.
+YouTubers Dream and GeorgeNotFound created a roleplay with Minecraft content creators.
+They played fictionalized versions of themselves in a loose storyline.
+Participants livestreamed on Twitch and YouTube, and it became a popular Minecraft web series.
+The server officially shut down as of April 10, 2023.

 History and plot

-The Dream SMP was created by Dream and GeorgeNotFound in April or May 2020 as a small server for a few friends.
-It quickly gained popularity, in part due to the COVID-19 pandemic and collaborations across various Twitch channels.
+The Dream SMP was created by Dream and GeorgeNotFound (although hosted by badboyhalo) in April or May 2020 as a small server for a few friends.
+It quickly gained popularity, in part due to the COVID-19 pandemic and collaborations across various Twitch and YouTube channels.
 It starred fellow Minecraft YouTubers such as Sapnap and TommyInnit, who roleplayed as characters loosely based on themselves.
 They engaged in lengthy conflicts over political power and rare artifacts.

 Most content was improvised, apart from major plot points which were loosely scripted in advance.
-Wilbur Soot, who planned many of the early story arcs, said in an interview for Insider, "I write up a series of plot hooks and points that should tie together, however we improv dialogue and comedy throughout to take us from point to point."
-The server has over 20 "eras" in its plotline and over 30 characters as of August 2021.
+Wilbur Soot, who planned many of the early story arcs, said in an interview for Insider, "I write up a series of plot hooks and points that should tie together, however we improv[ise] dialogue and comedy throughout to take us from point to point."
+The server had over 20 "eras" in its plotline and over 30 characters as of August 2021.
 The server's early storyline was inspired by Hamilton, and the musical was referenced many times by the server members.

 Within the plot, characters could die up to three times before being permanently dead.
 Some members played multiple characters, including ghost versions of themselves.
+Dream used a separate Minecraft account to play as DreamXD, the god of the Dream SMP and who has canon access to creative mode.

 The Disc Saga, the server's longest-running story arc, was a series of events centered around two rare music discs belonging to TommyInnit.
 Throughout the saga, Dream and other characters fought over ownership of the discs, and used them as leverage against each other.
 The Disc Saga concluded in January 2021, with Dream being imprisoned.
 TommyInnit's Twitch broadcast of the events peaked at over 650,000 viewers, making it the third-highest all-time concurrent viewer livestream on the platform.

-Another conflict broke out when Wilbur Soot founded L'Manberg, an in-game breakaway state for non-American players.
+Another conflict broke out when Wilbur Soot founded L'Manburg, an in-game breakaway state for non-American players.
 It seceded from the Greater Dream SMP nation and won a war for independence.
-L'Manberg would later hold a presidential election, which involved heated roleplay debates between the fictional political parties SWAG2020 and POG2020.
-When SWAG2020 running mate GeorgeNotFound failed to show up, Quackity, the presidential candidate for the party, formed an impromptu coalition party with Jschlatt, SchWAG2020.
+L'Manburg would later hold a presidential election, which involved heated roleplay debates between the fictional political parties SWAG2020 and POG2020.
+When SWAG2020 running mate GeorgeNotFound failed to show up, Quackity, the presidential candidate for the party, formed an impromptu coalition party with jschlatt, SchWAG2020.
 This coalition party went on to win the election with 46 percent of the vote.
-In January 2021, L'Manberg would go on to be invaded, destroyed, and permanently disbanded.
+In January 2021, L'Manburg would go on to be invaded, destroyed, and permanently disbanded.